upenn-cis198/homework4/README.md

 ### Using Ptrace

 `ptrace` is quite complicated.
-I will attempt to give some brief pointers here, in class I will cover the general algorithm.
+We will attempt to give some brief pointers here.
+We will go over this in more detail in class.

 The tracee starts in a stopped state waiting for the tracer to let it continue.
 In general we use `ptrace(syscall)` to allow the tracee to continue, after that we wait